YanAlmeida/streamlit-multipage-framework/README.md

 # How to use it
 1. Download "multipage.py" and put it in the same folder as your app;
-2. Create a folder named "cache";
-3. Import the class `MultiPage` and the function `save` from multipage.py;
+2. Import the class `MultiPage` and the function `save` from multipage.py;
-4. Create a `MultiPage` object;
+3. Create a `MultiPage` object;
-5. Set the buttons' labels (next_page_button and previous_page_button attributes);
+4. Set the buttons' labels (next_page_button and previous_page_button attributes);
-6. Define the different pages (apps) as functions (use the `save` method in the end of each function if you need the app to remember the variables);
+5. Define the different pages (apps) as functions (use the `save` method in the end of each function if you need the app to remember the variables);
-7. Use the `add_app` method to include each one of the functions.
+6. Use the `add_app` method to include each one of the functions.
 IMPORTANT: If you use the "save" function, it's necessary to use the same name in the `add_app` method;
-8. Use the `run` method.
+7. Use the `run` method.